albertovth/football_predictor/METHODS.md

 ## Stage 1 Logic

-Stage 1 uses the 2021 prior as a starting point and updates it over the 2021-05-26 to 2025-05-26 window.
+Stage 1 uses the 2021 prior as a starting point and by default updates it over the 2021-05-26 to 2025-05-26 window.

 At a high level, it:

 1. loads the stage prior from `data/intermediate/spi_final.csv`
 2. canonicalizes team names using `data/config/dictionary.csv`
 3. filters the historical results to teams present in the prior universe
+4. re-estimates `adjustment factor`, `dynamism variable`, and `cutoff` in raw `spi` space
-4. applies a low-team adjustment regime below the configured cutoff
+5. applies a low-team adjustment regime below the configured cutoff
-5. computes per-team xG and xGA
+6. computes per-team xG and xGA
-6. corrects those values for opponent strength exposure
+7. corrects those values for opponent strength exposure
-7. rescales the outputs into goal-like units using the empirical median goals in the stage window
+8. rescales the outputs into goal-like units using the empirical median goals in the stage window
-8. writes:
+9. writes:
    - `data/intermediate/aggregated_xg_data.csv`
    - `data/intermediate/opponent_spi_data.csv`
    - `data/intermediate/confed/*.csv`